Find a flight

 From Norwich Airport

-Getting from Norwich airport you can travel by taxi, which will cost around £7 to get form the airport to the city, this will show you what the city’s like and you will be able to find out how there taxi services run.
+Getting from Norwich airport you can travel by taxi, which will show you what the city’s like and you will be able to find out how there taxi services run.

 There is also car hire from the airport, which means you can hire out cars from the airport and you will be able to drive around the city whilst you are away, you can book it when you book your flights or you can go when you arrive and they will be able to hire you a car out then for the time you want it.

-From the airport there is a bus which runs about every 15 minutes from the front of the airport and that will cost you around £1.70 to get into the centre.
+From the airport there is a bus which runs about every 15 minutes from the front of the airport.

-There is a park and ride from the airport, which will cost around £2.50 to get into the city and they run every 7-8 minutes so you won’t be waiting long once you come out the airport.
+There is a park and ride from the airport to get into the city and they run every 7-8 minutes so you won’t be waiting long once you come out the airport.